Larry C. Johnson: Michelle Obama hoax

-Beginning in 2007, Johnson emerged as a critic of Barack Obama's 2008 presidential campaign.
-As a result he was attacked by his former allies on the political left.
 According to The New York Times, Johnson is "best known for spreading a hoax... in 2008 that Michelle Obama had been videotaped using a slur against Caucasians".
 On May 16, 2008, Johnson posted an item entitled, "Will Barack Throw Mama From the Train?" which alleged that a tape existed of Michelle Obama "railing against 'whitey' at Jeremiah Wright's church."
 Johnson claimed that Republicans were in possession of the tape and it "is being held for the fall to drop at the appropriate time."
 In a subsequent post, Johnson claimed that Obama's appearance had occurred when she was on a panel with Louis Farrakhan.
 He also explained that he himself had not seen the tape, but had spoken with "five separate sources who have spoken directly with people who have seen the tape."
 The Obama campaign's "Fight the Smears" website denied the rumor, saying, "No such tape exists.
 Michelle Obama has not spoken from the pulpit at Trinity and has not used that word."
 On October 21, 2008, Johnson said that, according to one of his sources, the McCain campaign "intervened and requested the tape not be used."

+War crime fabrication against John Kerry

+In 2013, Johnson falsely accused John Kerry of war crimes in Vietnam, alleging that Kerry had "raped some poor Vietnamese woman."
+To support his claim, Johnson used a YouTube video that contained audio clips from a 1971 debate on The Dick Cavett Show between John Kerry and John O'Neill.
+The original interview audio was altered to piece together words that Kerry spoke at different times during the debate, falsely making it sound as if he said, "I personally raped for pleasure."
+When the falsehood was exposed by a reader of Johnson's blog, Johnson deleted the article without apology.

-Allegations that British intelligence wiretapped Donald Trump
+Claim that British intelligence wiretapped Trump

 In March 2017, Andrew Napolitano said on Fox & Friends that GCHQ, Britain's signals intelligence service, had wiretapped Donald Trump's 2016 presidential campaign on orders from President Obama.
 Johnson was the source for Napolitano's claim.
 Sean Spicer, President Trump's press secretary, repeated the claim.
 Fox News later disavowed the statement by Napolitano.

-Russia
+Pundit for Izvestia, Sputnik

 Johnson defended Russia from allegations that it interfered in the 2016 presidential election.
 Since Russia launched its full-scale invasion of Ukraine in 2022, Johnson has made regular appearances on Russian media and expressed support for its war effort.
 He has been cited hundreds of times in pro-Kremlin Russian media, including Izvestia, Sputnik, and RIA Novosti.

+Lavrov interview

 In March 2025, Johnson was one of three media personalities invited to interview Russian Foreign Minister Sergey Lavrov in Moscow.